 It should be noted that Pranayama is not deep breathing similarly retaining the breath once only as long as one can do so is not the way of Pranayama.
 Prana Means the vital force, Ayama is the lengthening or widening through control.
 When breathing is controlled so as to retain the prana, it is Pranayama.

 The ultimate aim of Pranayama is to be able to retain the breath.
-There are three types of Pranayama, namely, Puraka (inhalation), Rechaka (exhalation) and Kumbhaka (retention) is of two types, antaranga (internal) and bahiranga (external).
+There are three types of Pranayama, namely, Puraka (inhalation), Rechaka (exhalation) and Kumbhaka (retention) are of two types, Antaranga (internal) and Bahiranga (external).

 Thereby the covering of light disappears.

-It is said in Patanjali Yoga Sutra that by the practice of Pranayama the psychic centres are activated and as a result of that, the covering of knowledge is removed.
-Prakasha here means the psychic centres.
-The psychic centres are usually covered or veiled due to sense experiences.
+It is said in Patanjali Yoga Sutra that by the practice of Pranayama the psychic centers are activated and as a result of that, the covering of knowledge is removed.
+Prakasha here means the psychic centers.
+The psychic centers are usually covered or veiled due to sensory experiences.
 The luminosity of these subtler vehicles is limited or covered by the physical matter of the brain.

 In pranayama practices breath is considered as the vehicle which harmonizes, activates and liberates psychic and vital energies in the body.

 Removal of covering by Pranayama means removal of the covering physical matter over the psychic faculty.
 It means that when you have practiced Pranayama something happens in you by which the psychic energies are released from the veil or control or obstruction of the physical mechanisms of the brain.
 Energy is released even when you switch on the light or switch on the fan.
 Pranayama creates a similar condition in the brain by which the inherent psychic faculties are released.